RyanT5/yl-training/content/post/module-A.md

 ## Sorry, no Module A here

-We have been given guidance by Scouts UK not to run Module A online.
-If you need to do this module don't worry, you will be able to complete it once we return to face to face meetings.
-You can still continue your training by completing some of the other modules we do have here.
+Module A contains a lot of important information about safeguarding and Scouts UK reccomend doing it face to face if possible.
+Braid and Pentland will be delivering Module A over zoom which is allowed and we are currently looking into support resources to add to this page.
+You can still continue your training online by completing some of the other modules we do have here.